“The harder the conflict, the more glorious the triumph.” -Thomas Paine

 1. Realize the Gravity of the Issue

 In case of conflict, do not dodge it or pretend nothing has occurred.
-Otherwise, with the passage of time, you will experience more pressure and the conflict will get worse.
+Otherwise, with time, you will experience more pressure and the conflict will get worse.
 So, handle these bumpy matters as soon as you can, before issues and negative sentiments become entrenched in daily work.

 2. Define Satisfactory Behavior